 Other recommendations

-2. Anti-theft tags that damage or destroy products when removed are somewhat effective.
-If you sell clothing, ensure it is not easy to take large quantities at once.
+2. Anti-theft tags that damage or destroy products when removed are (limitedly) effective.
+If you sell clothing, ensure items cannot be easily taken in large quantities.
+Hang hangers alternately or secure them with steel wire or chain.

 4. Store backups of data and customer records off-site.

-5. Remove all personnel files from the premises, as they often contain sensitive and private information.
+5. Remove all personnel files from the premises.
+These often contain confidential and privacy-sensitive data that could be used for identity theft or fraud.

 7. Consider increasing your insurance coverage during a threat, rather than investing in extra security measures.